 As a busy roofing contractor, you don’t have time to mess around.
 If an insurance company won’t buy a roof, you’ve wasted time you could have spent seeking other jobs.
 To “buy time,” it might be tempting to have a Public Insurance Adjuster (PA) make the claim on your client’s behalf.
 But in doing so, you could be doing a disservice to your client and yourself; here’s why:

 If the claim is denied – that’s it, game over.
 The PA can’t provide legal advice as they aren’t attorneys.
 All they can do is recommend that an attorney get involved.
-When one does, the PA will still require payment of their 10%+ out of the proceeds even though they personally weren’t able to get the claim paid.
+In our experience, the PA will still require payment of their 10%+ out of the proceeds even though they personally weren’t able to get the claim paid.

-As is true for any profession there are some crooked public adjusters, but most are fine professionals – they just aren’t necessary!
+As is true for any profession there are some crooked public adjusters, but most are fine professionals – they just aren’t necessary most of the time!
 Governor Greg Abbott even issued a Consumer Alert when he was the Attorney General of Texas stating that:

 “Most consumers do not need to pay a consultant or public adjuster to obtain the amount owed to them under their policies.
 I would urge you to avoid sharing your much-needed settlement with a third party if you can reach a satisfactory settlement on your own.”
 He also states, “[If] you believe you are not being offered a fair deal by your insurer, you may wish to speak with a qualified private attorney of your choice about your options.”